 Step 3: Since the inner layer of the peel is moist, apply a light sawing motion for smooth cutting.
 Remember to always keep your hands away from the blade.
 What you need to do here is follow the natural curve of the orange.
 To clarify, you cut on the line where the fruit and the peel (skin) meet.

 Step 4: Once you cut in from the edge and curve, you are naturally changing the angle of the blade.
 When you get to about 2cm away from the edge (the place you are holding), angle the knife down to cut.
 This is where you can hold and eat the orange piece.

 Step 5: Now, replete the same process for all orange pieces.
 Just pretend to be an iron chef to present & serve!
 As you know we eat with our eyes, too!

 What do you think of the food hack for cutting oranges?

 It is simple, yet very practical for many occasions.
 Although we wash our hands before we eat, sometimes it’s not a choice.

-Since you pick up the orange by the tip, you can avoid touching whole fruit.
+Since you pick up the orange by the tip, you can avoid touching the whole fruit.
 This will reduce the chance of getting sick.
-Clearly, it’s a win-win situation for keeping our bodies safe!
+It’s a win-win situation for keeping our bodies safe!